mariamsayed3/WeekEnd-developers/README.md

 - Semicolon is not manditory

-- Horizontal indents is manditory
+- Horizontal indents are manditory

 ## Roadmap